 Peace On All Sides

 Jesus tends not to take sides, meaning he does not play favorites or act like a judge.
-Jesus does however clearly take sides in the manner of a life witness.
-For example, Jesus is not on the side of war.
+Jesus does however clearly take the side of life.
+Jesus is not on the side of war.
 He is on the side of peace.
 In Sunday’s Gospel, Jesus, the peacemaker, is letting disciples know he will always be on their side, advocating for them and their peacemaking; “The Advocate, the Holy Spirit … will teach you everything and remind you of all that I told you.
 Peace I leave with you; my peace I give to you.
 Not as the world gives do I give peace to you.”

-“The land that I live in Has God on its side.
-Oh the history books tell it They tell it so well The cavalries charged The Indians fell… Oh the country was young With God on its side.
-Oh the Spanish-American War had its day And the Civil War too was soon laid away And the names of the heroes … With guns in their hands And God on their side Oh the First World War boys … Accept it with Pride For you don’t count the dead When God’s on your side When the Second World War Came to an end We forgave the Germans And we were friends Though they murdered six million In the ovens they fried The Germans now too Have God on their side I’ve learned to hate Russians … to run and to hide If another war starts … (I’ll) accept it all bravely With God on my side But now we got weapons Of the chemical dust If fire them we’re forced to Then fire them we must … you never ask questions When God’s on your side Through many dark hour I’ve been thinkin’ about this That Jesus Christ Was betrayed by a kiss But I can’t think for you You’ll have to decide Whether Judas Iscariot Had God on his side … if God’s on our side (God’ll) stop the next war.”
+“The land that I live in Has God on its side Oh the history books tell it They tell it so well The cavalries charged The Indians fell… Oh the Spanish-American War had its day And the Civil War too was soon laid away And the names of the heroes… had guns in their hands And God on their side Oh the First World War boys … Accept it with Pride For you don’t count the dead When God’s on your side When the Second World War Came to an end We forgave the Germans And we were friends Though they murdered six million In the ovens they fried The Germans now too Have God on their side I’ve learned to hate Russians… to run and to hide If another war starts … (I’ll) accept it all bravely With God on my side But now we got weapons Of the chemical dust If fire them we’re forced to Then fire them we must… you never ask questions When God’s on your side Through many dark hour I’ve been thinkin’ about this That Jesus Christ Was betrayed by a kiss But I can’t think for you You’ll have to decide Whether Judas Iscariot Had God on his side… if God’s on our side (God’ll) stop the next war.”
 (With God On Our Side – Bob Dylan)

 Prayer: Spirit of Peace, guide us toward peace on all sides.